Get AI SEO for FREE.

 3.2 Enter the URL of Your Site

-Enter URL for testing in robots.txt Tester
+Enter URL in robots.txt texter

 3.3 Select the User-Agent

-Select Googlebot as User-Agent in robots.txt Tester
+Select Googlebot as user agent in robots.txt

 3.4 Validate Robots.txt

-Finally, click the Test button.
+Finally, click the TEST button.

 The code editor available at the center of the screen will also highlight the rule in your robots.txt, which is blocking access, as shown below.

-Testing robots.txt file using robots.txt Tester
+Testing robots.txt file

 3.5 Edit & Debug